Last updated: January 21, 2017

 The 2011-2012 season was particularly rough at Cannon, as the antiquated snowmaking system struggled to open significant terrain for the holiday season.
 Mittersill remained formally closed for all but 5.5 days of the season.
 Combining operational losses and debt subsidies, Cannon found itself nearly $1 million in the red for fiscal year 2012.

 That off-season, the Mittersill Racing Expansion Proposal was quietly released.
 Using private funds, the project would convert Mittersill into a semi-private racing facility.
-The proposal significantly widening the Baron's Run, as well as creating an even wider superslope that would run the length of the former (and to be replaced) longer T-Bar.

 Click on lift name for information and photos

 Year by Year History

 Adult Weekend Full Day Lift Ticket; Adult Full Price Unlimited Season Pass

 |2016-17||$75.00||$859.00||11.5 days||November 25||April 16|

 |2014-15||$74.00||$829.00||11.2 days||November 28||April 19|

 |2009-10||$66.00||$699.00||10.6 days||April 7||103,387|

 ||Season Pass Price